 Namrata: Firstly, it is the best way to burn calories.
 Secondly, it strengthens and improves your cardiovascular system and thirdly, it can reduce stress, as an aerobic form of exercise like running releases the feel-good chemicals called endorphins.
 I have never heard anyone say, “I feel terrible after running” and when you do more miles, there is an overwhelming sense of achievement.

 How many people have you trained?
 What are the different kinds of customers you have come across?

-Namrata: “Since, I have a full-time job in Accenture, I cannot dedicate as much time as I like to in training others but I train people from different age groups starting from people in early twenties to older adults.
+Namrata: Since I have a full-time job, I cannot dedicate as much time as I’d like to in training others.
+But I train people from different age groups starting from people in early twenties to older adults.
 Everyone is different, they have their strengths and weaknesses.
-Training is a two-way passage.
-Whilst your clients learn what you teach them, they too have a great deal to teach you.
-The learning never ends and it’s a new experience every day.”
+Training is a two-way street.
+While your clients learn what you teach them, they too have a great deal to teach you.
+The learning never ends and it’s a new experience every day.